zxb2945/Learn-CS-by-yourself/CSLecture/Ultimate AWS Certified Solutions Architect Associate AWS认证课程.md

 ### Others

 **RDS Proxy** helps you manage a large number of connections from Lambda to an RDS database by establishing a warm connection pool to the database.

+> 例题
+>
+> A company is running a business-critical web application on Amazon EC2 instances behind an Application Load Balancer.
+The EC2 instances are in an Auto Scaling group.
+The application uses an Amazon Aurora PostgreSQL database that is deployed in a single Availability Zone.
+The company wants the application to be highly available with minimum downtime and minimum loss of data.
+Which solution will meet these requirements with the LEAST operational effort?
+>
+>  A. Place the EC2 instances in different AWS Regions.
+Use Amazon Route 53 health checks to redirect traffic.
+Use Aurora PostgreSQL Cross-Region Replication.
+>
+>  B. Configure the Auto Scaling group to use multiple Availability Zones.
+Configure the database as Multi-AZ.
+Configure an Amazon RDS Proxy instance for the database.
+>
+>  C. Configure the Auto Scaling group to use one Availability Zone.
+Generate hourly snapshots of the database.
+Recover the database from the snapshots in the event of a failure.
+>
+>  D. Configure the Auto Scaling group to use multiple AWS Regions.
+Write the data from the application to Amazon S3.
+Use S3 Event Notifications to launch an AWS Lambda function to write the data to the database.
+>
+>  Explantion: Amazon Aurora is part of Amazon RDS.
+So it can also use Amazon RDS Proxy.

 Amazon EC2 provides enhanced networking capabilities through the **Elastic Network Adapter (ENA)**.
 Enhanced networking provides higher bandwidth, higher packet per second (PPS) performance, and consistently lower inter-instance latencies.
 An **Elastic Fabric Adapter (EFA)** is a network device that you can attach to your Amazon EC2 instance to accelerate High Performance Computing (HPC) and machine learning applications.
 It provides all of the functionality of an ENA, with additional OS-bypass functionality.
 But the OS-bypass capabilities of EFAs are not supported on Windows instances.